Haupti/lscript/README.md

 ; special behaviour here is, that the first conditional expression is not evaluated unless the condition is '#t
 ```

+## functions
+i should really understand how my functions work. they work. and they work the way i want to. i'm just not really sure how.

 ## build-in functions
 these functions are available without importing anything (which at the moment is not possible at all).